SumoLogic/sumologic-solution-templates/software-delivery-performance-terraform/README.md

 ## License

-The SDP Terraform is licensed under the apache v2.0 license.
+The SDO Terraform is licensed under the apache v2.0 license.

 ## Issues